UGURSELIMOZEN/Datacamp/Projects/Analyze International Debt Statistics/Readme.txt

 Project Tools

-In this project I used  PostrgreSQL .
+In this project I used  PostgreSQL .

 Project Description